-This special software-based barcode scanning solution uses the built-in camera on mobile phones and tablets to read barcodes.
+This is a special type.
+It’s a software-based barcode scanning solution that uses the built-in camera on mobile devices to read barcodes.
+This solution appears through the SDK and the Socket Mobile Companion app as SocketCam C820 or SocketCam C860 (coming soon) readers.
 We treat it as a device for two reasons:

-It’s always connected.
-The end-user can access it directly through the Socket Mobile Companion app and change its settings from there.
+On the end user side, the reader is always connected.
+And user can access it through the Socket Mobile Companion app and change its settings.

-The SDK integration also treats it as a separate device, following a similar pattern for device management.
-The same code for handling a barcode scanner or NFC reader can be used to handle the camera-based solution with no changes or logical bifurcation.
+The SDK integration also treats it as a device and follows a similar pattern for device management.
+The same code for handling a barcode scanner or NFC reader is used to manage the camera-based solution with no additional changes or logical bifurcation.

-Here are some most common use cases for integrating with the CaptureSDK.
+Here are some of the most common use cases for integrating with CaptureSDK.

 Streamline user workflow

-Most Bluetooth barcode scanners on the market are used in HID (Basic) mode.
+The most common use case for integrating CaptureSDK is streamlining the user workflow.
+Most Bluetooth barcode scanners on the market are used in HID mode.
 In this mode, the app needs an active text field to collect the scanned data.
-A seemingly trivial requirement in practice has a significant user experience impact.
-When a user processes a lot of scans, the additional steps needed to tap on a text field to activate/highlight and then scan not only interrupts the workflow, but also can be error-prone.
-By controlling the device through the SDK, the scan can happen at any time, and the user does not have to interact with the app on the screen, resulting in a more streamlined process.
+A seemingly trivial requirement in practice has a significant impact on user experience.
+When performing a lot of scans, the extra steps required to tap on a text field to activate/highlight before scanning, not only interrupts the workflow but also can be error-prone.
+By controlling the reader through the SDK, the scan can happen at any time.
+The user doesn’t have to interact with the app on the screen, resulting in a more streamlined process.

 Flexible data processing